Health care and water supply for South Sudanese refugees in Camp Meri

 Financing: German Federal Foreign Office (AA) and donations

-Partners: Health centers and reference hospitals, local and national public health authorities
+Partners: Health centers and referral hospitals, local and national public health authorities